-Black Friday 2021 is already in full swing for many online retailers, with range of deals from tech to toys this year.
+Black Friday 2022 is set to be bigger than ever this year with retailers getting ready to offer a range of deals from tech to toys.
 But what are the HR issues affecting UK businesses on Black Friday?
 We review 3 key HR challenges facing employers and provide practical guidance to help you manage your staff.

 - Call the staff member to find out the reason for their absence.